j-saurabh/go-bookstacks/README.md

 <h2> Added Dockerfile to the project </h2>

-Once the project is cloned, run the dockerfile directly.
+Once the project is cloned, you can run the dockerfile directly.

 Run the below commands to run the project through dockerfile.